aldo-manco-jr/shak-frontend-angular/README.md

 ## Clone Project in your Computer

-The example git commands assume you have a GitHub account
+The git commands described below assume that you have a GitHub account

 If you want to build your own version of SHAK, **you'll need to fetch the git sources both for Front-End and Back-End.**

 ### Front-End

-**Open a terminal and shift to the folder where you want to create your own SHAK.**
+**Open the terminal and change directory, choose the folder where you want to create your own SHAK.**

 To initialize your local repository using the SHAK source tree, clone the main repository with this command:
 `git clone https://github.com/aldo-manco-jr/shak-frontend.git`

-After your project has finished cloning the front-end, go to the console and execute the following command:
+When the front-end clone is finished, run the following commands:
 `cd shak-frontend`
 `npm install`
 `npm uninstall engine.io-client`
 `npm install engine.io-client`
-such that all the packages that we have used in the Front-End, written in **package.json**, will be automatically installed.
+such that all the packages that we have used in the front-end application, written in **package.json**, will be automatically installed.

 Now that the client is ready, **you have to write this command each time you want to run the client**:
 `ng serve`

 ### Back-End

-**Open a terminal and shift to the folder where you want to create your own SHAK.**
+**Open the terminal and change directory, choose the folder where you want to create your own SHAK.**

 To initialize your local repository using the SHAK source tree, clone the main repository with this command:
 `git clone https://github.com/aldo-manco-jr/shak-backend.git`

-After your project has finished cloning the back-end, go to the console and execute the following command:
+When the back-end clone is finished, run the following commands:
 `cd shak-backend`
 `npm install`
 `npm install -g nodemon`
-such that all the packages that we have used in the Back-End, written in **package.json**, will be automatically installed.
+such that all the packages that we have used in the back-end application, written in **package.json**, will be automatically installed.

 Now that the server is ready, **you have to write this command each time you want to run the server**:
 `nodemon start`